2022 Firestone Grand Prix of Monterey

-The 2022 Firestone Grand Prix of Monterey was the seventeenth and final race of the 2022 IndyCar season.
+The 2022 Firestone Grand Prix of Monterey was the seventeenth and final round of the 2022 IndyCar season.
 The race was held on September 11, 2022, in Monterey, California at the WeatherTech Raceway Laguna Seca.
 The race consisted of 95 laps and was won by Álex Palou.
 Will Power claimed his second IndyCar Series championship with his third place finish in this race.